-An interest rate scenario comprises, for each forecast period between the balance sheet date and the last cash flow, an investment strategy, and an interest rate for each risk-free asset and the corresponding premium for each asset subject to default.
+.01 An interest rate scenario comprises, for each forecast period between the balance sheet date and the last cash flow, an investment strategy, and an interest rate for each risk-free asset and the corresponding credit spread for each fixed income asset subject to depreciation.

-- Each interest rate scenario would include an assumption with respect to the rate of inflation that is consistent with that scenario. - The interest rate scenario would be consistent among the insurer's lines of business. - The investment strategy defines reinvestment and disinvestment practice for each type, default risk classification, and term of the invested assets that support insurance contract liabilities.
-Assumption of the insurer's current investment strategy implies investment decisions of reinvestment and disinvestment in accordance with that strategy and, hence, the risk inherent in that strategy. - The investment strategy for each scenario would be consistent with the insurer's current investment policy.
-The insurance contract liabilities would, therefore, make no provision for any increased risk that may result from a change in that policy. - When using non-debt instruments, the actuary would ensure that the proportion of non-debt instruments, at each duration, would be in accordance with the insurer's current investment policy (regardless of whether net cash flows for the period are positive or negative).
-This review would be performed without taking into consideration any business that could be issued after the valuation date (new sales) even for a valuation done on a going concern basis as stipulated in paragraph 2130.02.
-In the case where the investment policy limits are set on a going concern basis, the actuary would be satisfied that the projected proportion of non-debt assets is appropriate to support only the inforce business at the valuation date, and does not explicitly or implicitly assume any future new business.
-This may create a situation where the actuary would have to assume that non-debt instruments would be divested.
-This disinvestment is not limited to non-debt instruments acquired after the valuation date. - The number of assumed terms of assets would be large enough to permit assumption of changes in the shape and steepness of the yield curve.
-That implies a minimum of a short, a medium, and a long term. - A scenario for a foreign country's interest rates would be formulated independently of that for Canadian interest rates unless their positive historical correlation is expected to continue. - The importance of the assumptions for a particular forecast period depends on the magnitude of the net forecasted cash flow for that period.
+- .02 Each interest rate scenario would include an assumption with respect to the rate of inflation that is consistent with that scenario. - ^{.03} The interest rate scenario would be consistent among the insurer's lines of business. - .04 The investment strategy defines reinvestment and disinvestment practice for each type, default risk classification, and term of the invested assets that support insurance contract liabilities.
+Assumption of an investment strategy implies investment decisions of reinvestment and disinvestment in accordance with that strategy and, hence, the risk inherent in that strategy. - .05 The investment strategy for each scenario would be consistent with the insurer's current investment policy and would be consistent with the insurer's expected practice.
+The insurance contract liabilities would make no provision for any increased risk that may result from a future change in the insurer's investment policy.
+The insurer's expected practice would be determined without taking into consideration any business that could be issued after the valuation date (new sales) even for a valuation done on a going concern basis as described in paragraph 2130.02. - ^{.06} The actuary would ensure that the proportion of non-fixed income assets in the portfolio, at each duration, would be in accordance with the insurer's current investment policy. - .07 The number of assumed terms of risk-free assets would be large enough to permit assumption of changes in the shape and steepness of the yield curve.
+That implies a minimum of a short, a medium, and a long term. - .07.01 In all scenarios other than the base scenario, credit spreads include margins for adverse deviations as described in paragraph 2340.10.3.
+The actuary would also include an additional provision for adverse deviations by modifying the assumptions, if needed, on each fixed income asset purchased or sold on or after the 5th anniversary from the balance sheet date, such that for assets purchased or sold on or after the 30th anniversary from the balance sheet date, the difference between the asset's credit spread and its asset depreciation assumption is not larger than a maximum promulgated from time to time by the Actuarial Standards Board, and for assets purchased or sold between the 5^{th} and 30^{th} anniversary from the balance sheet date, the difference between the asset's credit spread and its asset depreciation assumption is not larger than using a uniform transition between the corresponding difference if purchased on the 5^{th} anniversary from the balance sheet date and the promulgated maximum if purchased on the 30^{th} anniversary from the balance sheet date.

+- A scenario for a foreign country's interest rates would be formulated independently of that for Canadian interest rates unless their positive historical correlation is expected to continue. - .09 The importance of the assumptions for a particular forecast period depends on the magnitude of the net forecasted cash flow for that period.